-Brain is now considered more like a muscle.
+Latest research suggests brain is much like a muscle.
 Thus, implying that more you exercise it, better it gets.

-While there are thousands of games out there promising to enhance critical thinking, logical analysis and ultimately building IQ, parents indeed face a dilemma in choosing the right game.
+While there are thousands of games out there promising to enhance critical thinking, problem solving, logical reasoning and ultimately building IQ, parents indeed face a dilemma in choosing the right game.

 You cannot possible buy all those games.
 And even if you do buy selected few, there is no guarantee that your child is going to enjoy it.

-That said, we really looked into the dynamics of Brain games and came up with this amazing list of age-proof Brain Games that you can play with your kid – without spending a penny!
-All you need is old pen and paper.
+That said, we really looked into the dynamics of Brain games and came up with this amazing list of age-proof brain stimulating games that you can play with your kid – without spending a penny!
+All you need is an old pen and paper.

 Brain Games for Kids

-1. Tic-tac-toe: Remember this game you have been playing since grade one.
+Remember this game you have been playing since grade one.
 Tic-tac-toe is an excellent strategy building game.
-T

 To make it more eco friendly and reduce paper wastage, just put a plain sheet in a transparent folder and use dry-erase markers.